JeffreyJackovich/Scrapy_ProPub/README.md

 # Scrapy-ProPub
-A complete Scrapy project for ProPublica
+A Scrapy project to obtain data from the, "Dollars for Docs" ProPublica webpage.